 COVID-19 has had a profound impact on professional norms.

 If you’re a recruiter or hiring manager with open roles to fill, you might be considering the advantages of remote hiring to help your organization continue to meet department deadlines and revenue targets.
+You might also be wondering about remote hiring and interviewing etiquette that emphasizes a positive candidate experience.

 1. Revise your job description